lena-kilian/lena-kilian.github.io/abm/index.md

 The `class` was defined as Agents.
 An initiating function was created.

 Each agent has an x-coordinate, y-coordinate, access to the environment, a store, and access to other agents' positions.
-Definitions for these variables are in the table below.
+Definitions for these variables are in table 1.

+*Table 1: Variables from `_init_` function*
 | Variable || Definition |
 | - | - | - |
 | `x_position` || An agent's x-coordinate |